jorupp/typescript-part3/slides/index.md

     - Any lets you do whatever you want with it
   - T | never ⇒ T
   - T & unknown ⇒ T
-  - Use never in positions where there will not or should not be a value.
+  - Use never in when there will not or should not be a value.
-  - Use unknown where there will be a value, but it might have any type.
+  - Use unknown when there will be a value, but it might have any type.
-  - Avoid using any unless you really need an unsafe escape hatch.
+  - Avoid using any unless you really need to (ie. integrating with a library with no or incomplete types)

 ---